rathix/manager/README.md

 Current features:
 - Cards with information (name, url, icon) about instances
 - Dynamic configuration of url and icon (for common self-hosted services) based on name + option for static configuration
+- Status information of instances

 Future features:
-- Status information and uptime of instances (monitoring)
 - System information
     - CPU usage
     - RAM usage